 These are the outhaul blocks for the jib and staysail.
 The kit has you simply tying the tack of each of these sails to the bowsprit.
-In reality, there were be a block through which the line would pass and they would run back to belay somewhere at the bow of the ship.
+In reality, there were blocks through which the lines would pass, and they would run back to belay somewhere at the bow of the ship.
 I’ve illustrated the lines in red and suggest just tying them to posts at the foot of the bowsprit, but of course that will be done at a later stage.

 Here’s how they look on my model.

 Before I go into the finer details, like adding the anchor or navigation lights.
 I want to deal with the sails, as these other details will only get in the way otherwise.

 I’ve gone back and forth quite a bit on how I want to deal with the sails.
 I was thinking of making those red-brown sails that you often see on European fishing boats, but I was finding it difficult to see any marks I drew on them for cutting and sewing.
 Then, I considered using pencil drawn seams on tissue paper, but having never done that before, it seemed inappropriate on a beginning kit.
 Finally, I went back to using the tried and true method (for me, anyway) of sewing the sails from cloth.

 Now, rather than sew the sails, you might take a simpler route and just draw the seams right onto the sail cloth in pencil.
 I’ve done this before, and it works just fine.
 Simply trace the outlines of the sails shown on the plans onto the provided cloth, and draw the seams.
 You’ll need to do this anyway, if you’re going to sew the sails, though a lighter touch is probably best in that case.